kubesphere/website/content/en/docs/devops-user-guide/how-to-use/pipeline-settings.md

 ![parametric-build](/images/docs/devops-user-guide/using-devops/pipeline-settings/parametric-build.png)

 The parameterized build process allows you to pass in one or more parameters when you start to run a pipeline.
 KubeSphere provides five types of parameters by default, including **String**, **Text**, **Boolean**, **Choice**, and **Password**.
-When parameterizing a project, the build is replaced with a parameterized build, which prompts the user to enter a value for each defined parameter.
+When you parameterize a project, the build is replaced with a parameterized build, which prompts the user to enter a value for each defined parameter.

 **Build Trigger**